Future Forward

 Jodi Hilty ‘93

 This Future Forward segment features Jodi Hilty, President and Chief Scientist of the Yellowstone to Yukon Conservation Initiative.
 Jodi has over twenty years of experience in conservation, research, and application of science-based solutions to complex conservation challenges.
 She graduated from Middlebury in 1993 with a degree in Geography.
-Jodi is joining us to share her learnings from her extensive career in environmental conservation, including: the top challenges in the conservation field, some of the leading scientific and technological developments affecting the conservation field, and her career advice for students to position themselves to enter this field in the future.
+Jodi is joining us to share her learnings from her extensive career in environmental conservation, including: the top challenges in the conservation field, some of the leading scientific and technological developments affecting the conservation field, and her career advice for you to position yourself to enter this field in the future.

 Jodi says your liberal arts background is a great foundation for a career in conservation.
 In addition, having a diversity of language can open doors.
 An ability to write and an understanding of the world’s major religions can help you identify with people and communicate effectively.